antmicro/surelog-uhdm-ibex-guide/README.rst

    export PATH=$PREFIX/bin:$PATH

-Bellow steps are optional - they install and enable Python virtualenv
+The steps below are optional - they install and enable Python virtualenv

 .. code-block:: bash